raspberrypilearning/software-guide/update-sd-card.md

 ## Update

-You will need to type a command into a terminal window, or on the command line, once you have logged into your Pi.
+You will need to type a command into a terminal window, once you have logged into your Pi.

 1. Open a **Terminal** window by clicking on **Main Menu**, **Accessories** and **Terminal**.
 Alternatively, you can click on the Terminal icon in the taskbar.
 1. Next, type the following: